gonzalobandeira/windguru-spots/README.md

-# Windguru Spots App
+# Windguru Spots

 A React Native application built with Expo that allows users to check their preferred sailing/surf spots in one place using Windguru forecasts.
+This app is designed for sailors and surfers who want to quickly check conditions at their favorite spots without having to visit multiple websites or remember different spot IDs.

 ## Features

 - View Windguru forecasts for your favorite sailing/surf spots
+- Organize spots into custom groups
+- Drag and drop to reorder spots and groups
 - Add new locations with custom names and Windguru spot IDs
+- Choose from different forecast models
-- Delete locations you no longer need
+- Delete locations and groups
+- Export and import your spots and groups
-- Cross-platform support for iOS, Android, and Web
+- Cross-platform support for iOS and Android (on the roadmap)

 ## Getting Started